AbdulrahmanMohammadSalem/My-Projects-Portfolio/README.md

 # My Projects Portfolio
-- *This repository contains the source code for my projects showcased in [my website](https://abdulrahmanmohammadsalem.github.io/).*
+- *This repository contains the source code for my projects showcased on [my website](https://abdulrahmanmohammadsalem.github.io/).*
-- *Each brance in this repository represents a project category in my website.*
+- *Each brance in this repository represents a project category on my website.*

 # License — Personal Use Only
 - *This repository is © 2025 Abdulrahman Mohammad Salem and is licensed under the SALEM PERSONAL-USE LICENSE (SPUL) v1.0.*